 Outsourcing is hiring a third-party company to delegate repetitive and more complex tasks.
 Its concept can be applied to a day-to-day routine of hiring a home service to do tasks for you when you don’t have time to do it.
 It can also be simplified depending on the context you will use.

 One of the reasons many businesses are still fond of outsourcing is because they do not understand it fully.
 Some think of it as too complex.
 However, the truth is understanding outsourcing can be easy if you remove all the distracting detail.

 Defining outsourcing with different contextual analogies

+Outsourcing can be viewed in different contexts and ideologies you can think of.
 There are a few different perspectives on outsourcing, depending on what framework you’re working from.
-I’ll try and condense some of them into a simple analogy for each.

 An outsourced person is functionally the same as an in-house person (i.e. they are effectively recruited, trained and managed the same), except that they will be legally employed by the outsourcing supplier, and not direct.